youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/player.md

     is at normal speed.
 When it is greater than one, the video is played in a faster than normal speed.
 When it is less than one, the video is played in a slower than normal speed.
 Negative speeds are not supported.
-*   `SbTime buffer_start_timestamp`

-    The position of the buffer head, as precisely as possible, in microseconds.
-*   `SbTime buffer_duration`

-    The known duration of the currently playing media buffer, in microseconds.

 ### SbPlayerSampleInfo ###